 2 hours and 47 minutes since the accident – During the flight, cardiac arrest treatment protocol is initiated and the helicopter lands at Redding Municipal Airport with CPR in progress.

 3 hours and 26 minutes since the accident – An ER Physician pronounced time of death, via radio.
 The Coroner later determined that Andy Palmer’s death was caused by excessive blood loss.

 - Identify and discuss a variety of options for medical evacuation (ATV, wheeled litter, etc.) anticipating that a helicopter will not be available.

 - If the crewmember sitting beside you were to be seriously injured on the fireline, what would you and your crew do?
 How thorough is your unit or IMT’s Incident Emergency Plan?
 Consider doing a mock-up medical evacuation from start to finish.
-Utilize the Medical Incident Report (MRI) in your IRPG to effectively communicate emergency information.
+Utilize the Medical Incident Report (MRI) under Emergency Medical Care (pink section) of the Incident Response Pocket Guide (IRPG), PMS 461 to effectively communicate emergency information.
 Use this 6MFS to learn how to use the MIR.
 Assess the drill with an After Action Review (AAR).

 Incident Management Situation Report (IMSR)